Frequently Asked Questions

 The HRConnect online information system is located at sso.tamus.edu.
 You will need to enter your Universal Identification Number UIN) and a password.
 If you do not already have a password or do not remember your password, follow the instructions on the login page.
 HRConnect provides personal, employment, benefits and payroll information on you.
 It also has a searchable database to help you find answers to your questions on human resource programs.
 The utilities function can help you calculate your TRS and/or Social Security benefits, how your net pay will change if you contribute to (or increase your contribution to) a Tax-Deferred Account and how much you need to be saving to meet your retirement goals.

 More information is also available online.
-Check the System Benefits website at tamus.edu/benefits for information on benefits and retirement or the System Human resources website tamus.edu/offices/hr/ for information on holidays and employment opportunities.
+Check the System Benefits website at tamus.edu/benefits for information on benefits and retirement or the System Human resources website tamus.edu/business/human-resources/ for information on holidays and employment opportunities.

 I need to change my address and other personal data.
 What do I do?